Galaxy clusters in high definition: a dark matter search: Radio emissions from dark matter

 \subsection{Diffusion of electrons - Green's functions}

 To determine our required electron distributions $\psi$, we must solve an equilibrium form of the diffusion-loss equation:

 where $Q_e$ is the source function from DM injection, $D(E,\vec{x})$ is the diffusion function, and $b(E,\vec{x})$ is the energy loss function.
+Note that Eq.~(\ref{eq:difusion-eq}) does not prevent super-luminal diffusive motion~\cite{Aloisio2009}.
+However, this effect only becomes substantial for ultra-high energy cosmic rays~\cite{Aloisio2009}.
 The source function is given by

 where $\rho_\chi$ is the DM density, $M_\chi$ is the DM mass, $\langle \sigma{V} \rangle$ is the velocity-averaged annihilation cross-section, and $\left. \psi\right\rvert_{\mathrm{inj}}$ is the spectrum of electrons/positrons injected per DM annihilation.
 To facilitate solution of the equation we will use a Green's function method, which requires the diffusion and loss functions have no spatial dependencies.
-Therefore, we define the diffusion function via:
+Therefore, we define the diffusion function, under the assumption of Kolmogorov turbulence, via~\cite{Blasi_2001}: